oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     tokens.
 The resource server in the same way obtains the public key from the TLS stack and compares its fingerprint with the fingerprint associated with the access token.
+  * **DPoP** ([@I-D.fett-oauth-dpop-03]): DPoP (Demonstration of
+    Proof-of-Possession at the Application Layer) outlines an application-level sender-constraining for access and refresh
+    tokens that can be used in cases where neither mTLS nor OAuth Token Binding (see below) are available.
+It uses proof-of-possession based on a public/private key pair and application-level signing.
+DPoP can be used with public clients and, in case of confidential clients, can be combined with any client authentication method.
+  * **OAuth Token Binding** ([@I-D.ietf-oauth-token-binding]): In this approach, an access token is, via the token binding ID, bound to key material representing a long term association between a client and a certain TLS host.
+Negotiation of the key material and proof of possession in the context of a TLS handshake is taken care of by the TLS stack.
+The client needs to determine the token binding ID of the target resource server and pass this data to the access token request.
+The authorization server then associates the access token with this ID.
+The resource server checks on every invocation that the token binding ID of the active TLS connection and the token binding ID of associated with the access token match.
+Since all crypto-related functions are covered by the TLS stack, this approach is very client developer friendly.
+As a prerequisite, token binding as described in [@RFC8473] (including federated token bindings) must be supported on all ends (client, authorization server, resource server).
   * **Signed HTTP Requests** ([@I-D.ietf-oauth-signed-http-request]):
     This approach utilizes [@I-D.ietf-oauth-pop-key-distribution] and
     represents the elements of the signature in a JSON object.
 The